shiaue/networks-final-project/Progress Update.md

 * Specify phone number and message with character counter

-#### Meeting 2/3
-* Prompts user on SMS send, a way to bypass?
-* Time / Date pickers for SMS tool
-* Jhipster webapp to connect with the android app
-* clean up ui
-* Validate / format phone number field

 ### SMS Scheduler (tabbed activity)
 * Select Date and Time
 * Run in bg